ryatsuga/ignite-react-native-todos/README.md

 # Todos - React Native (Ignite)

-Projeto To do, trilha React Native (Ignite)
+App To do, React Native (Ignite) path

 ## How to start?